We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 The paragraph generator tool

-In addition to its ‘content generator’ tool, GrowthBar also gives you a ‘paragraph generator’ tool.
+In addition to its ‘blogpost generator’ tool, GrowthBar also gives you a ‘paragraph generator’ tool.
 This outputs an AI-generated paragraph based on a keyword you enter.

 This is potentially a useful tool if you’re updating an existing post and need some additional copy.